Safer, greener high voltage transformers

 Since our work, the global market for ester liquids has expanded significantly.
 One company, M&I Materials, says its total sales have increased from £15 million in 2008 to £29 million in 2012.

-Researchers in the School of Electrical and Electronic Engineering carried out extensive experimental tests on the performance of ester liquids under all the critical stresses of HV applications.
+Researchers in the Department of Electrical and Electronic Engineering carried out extensive experimental tests on the performance of ester liquids under all the critical stresses of HV applications.

 Our underpinning research has been highlighted across the global industry, for example in brochures published by the International Council on Large Electrical Systems (CIGRE) offering practical guidance for power engineers.